Making a Cape Fear Academy Education Affordable

 Need-based financial aid is awarded to families with students in grades K-12 who qualify, with the Middle and Upper School students receiving the highest priority.

 New applicants to the school must go through the admissions process and be accepted before the family may be considered for financial aid.
-Requests for financial aid applications are made directly to the Admissions Office via paper application or through the FACTS online application.
+Requests for financial aid applications are made directly to the Admissions Office via this online application.
 FACTS is a national company which provides schools with information and guidelines for making financial aid awards fairly and equitably on the basis of need.

 The financial data submitted by applicants is processed according to the guidelines established by the school and by FACTS.
 They provide a report to Cape Fear Academy which is reviewed by our Financial Aid Committee.
 The committee is made up of school administrators and makes the final decisions on the amount of aid given to those who qualify.